vkostyanetsky/vkostyanetsky/README.md

 Currently, I'm working on [FirstBIT ERP](https://firstbit.ae).
 It is a company management system (sales, purchasing, production, human resources etc.) designed for the United Arab Emirates.

-Have a passion for walking and video games.
+Have a passion for walking, cycling, video games, and 3D modelling.

-## Check out my pet projects
+## Check out my projects

 🪨 **Obsidian Plugins In The Community Catalog**